 Fruiting plants and berries

-Hardy fruiting plants continue the colours of autumn with their bright berries in golds, oranges, reds, pinks and even purple, hanging like mini baubles or shining lanterns among evergreen foliage.
+Hardy fruiting plants carry the colours of autumn into winter with their bright berries in golds, oranges, reds, pinks and even purple, hanging like mini baubles or shining lanterns among evergreen foliage.

 The best way to introduce berries in a small garden is as boundary plants, trained or espaliered against a wall, such as glossy orange, red or yellow berried pyracantha or crimson cotoneaster.
 Ornamental crab apples have probably the best of all the winter fruits and with their spring blossom have great versatility of sizes.